T-02

 Plain Language

-When a covered AI tool provider licenses its AI to a third party, the provider must contractually require the licensee to maintain the provenance labeling capability.
-If the provider gains actual knowledge that a licensee has removed that capability, the provider must revoke the license within 96 hours.
-Once revoked, the licensee is prohibited from continuing to use the AI.
-This creates a dual obligation: the provider must include and enforce the contractual requirement, and the licensee must cease use upon revocation.
-The 96-hour clock runs from actual knowledge, not constructive notice.
+When a covered AI tool provider licenses its AI to a third party, the provider must contractually require the licensee to maintain the system's provenance labeling capability.
+If the provider learns that a licensee has removed provenance labeling capability, the provider must revoke the license within 96 hours.
+A licensee whose license is revoked must immediately cease use.
+This creates a chain-of-custody enforcement mechanism ensuring provenance labeling obligations survive downstream licensing arrangements.
+The 96-hour revocation clock starts upon actual knowledge, not constructive notice.

 (a) If a covered artificial intelligence tool provider licenses its artificial intelligence to a third party, the covered artificial intelligence tool provider shall require by contract that the licensee maintain the system's capability to include a provenance label as required by subsection (f) of Section 10. (b) If a covered artificial intelligence tool provider has actual knowledge that a third-party licensee has modified an artificial intelligence to remove its capability to include a provenance label, the covered artificial intelligence tool provider shall revoke the third party's license to use the artificial intelligence within 96 hours after obtaining the knowledge. (c) A third-party licensee whose license to use artificial intelligence is revoked under this Section shall not use the artificial intelligence after the revocation.